Medigate, Armis, Zingbox, ORDR ? Why Choose IoT Secure Instead!

 No Network TAP/SPAN Deployment

-The IoT Secure solution does not use network TAP/SPAN ports.
+The IoTSecure solution does not use network TAP/SPAN ports.
 A PoC deploys in a few minutes using a single IoT Security appliance.

 Additionally, a single appliance is all that is needed for most enterprises.